NASA-IMPACT/veda-docs/hub-guides/ssh.md

 ### Setup ssh keys on your JupyterHub server

-You need to put some ssh public keys in `~/.ssh/authorized_keys` after you start your JupyterHub server and have completed the setup of your private keys on your local machine (see "Setup your local ~/.ssh/config").
+You need to put some ssh public keys in `~/.ssh/authorized_keys` after you start your JupyterHub server and have completed the [setup of your private keys on your local machine](#setup-your-local-.sshconfig).

 1. Launch a server from the [VEDA JupyterHub home page](https://hub.openveda.cloud/) if you don't already have one running.
 2. Open a terminal in JupyterLab